A Multilayered Block Network Model to Forecast Large Dynamic Transportation Graphs: an Application to US Air Transport: Application to the US air transport network

 We collected publically available airline ticket data from the Airline Origin and Destination Survey (\citealp{BTS2019a}), from which we create the air transportation graphs.
-Figure \ref{fig:cs_usairports} shows the mainland US airports available from the survey along with their hub classification \citep{FAA2019}, from which we selected the $N=80$ most relevant airports in terms of flights, over a period of ten years (2009-2018).
+Figure \ref{fig:cs_usairports} shows the mainland US airports available from the survey along with their hub classification \citep{FAA2019}; we selected the $N=80$ airports with the largest number of (departing) flights, over a period of ten years (2009-2018).
+These airports concentrate around 95\% of the total network traffic.
 The survey provides quarterly data so the number of time steps will be $T=40$.
 To create a multilayer network, we generate separate graphs corresponding to $K=4$ major airlines: American Airlines, Delta, United/Continental and Southwest.
+Our choice of airlines is not random: after the mergers of Delta/Northwest (2009), United/Continental (2010), Southwest/AirTran (2011) and American Airlines/US Airways (2013), the resulting "big four" became the dominant airlines in the system.
 A graphical representation of the multilayer structure at the second quarter of 2011 is presented in Figure \ref{fig:cs_multilayer}, and relevant network statistics in Table \ref{tab:cs_descriptive_stats}.
 We generated the multilayer graph using the library Pymnet \citep{kivela2019pymnet}.
-All indicators but the number of flights are based on the corresponing unweighted, undirected graphs.
-We see similar network characteristics among the full-service carriers, whereas Southwest stands out with a higher edge density and less centralized degree distribution, which agrees with the tencency of low-cost airlines to relax the hub-and-spoke model by developing a significant number of point-to-point markets.
+All indicators but the number of flights are based on the corresponding unweighted, undirected graphs.
+We see similar network characteristics among the full-service carriers, whereas Southwest stands out with a higher edge density and less centralized degree distribution, which agrees with the tendency of low-cost airlines to relax the hub-and-spoke model by developing a significant number of point-to-point markets \cite{doganis2019}.
 Note also that there is only around 25\% percent of edge-overlap between the different airlines, which justifies the use multilayer models.